 - Color or draw a picture, like you did when you were a kid.
 Play.
 Practice a completely new, fully mind-occupying activity that allows you to clear our mind and center yourself, corny as it may come off, if you’re mid-flare up.
 Write a quick letter or a postcard.
 Nostalgia for times when you were, quite frankly, happier, is a tool you can use to put yourself in a more positive mindset, and looking at old pictures can help this.

 - Limited Sensory Play.
 This is a more unusual approach, actually similar to what toddlers and infants do, but the idea is that you expose yourself to only one sense at a time.
 For example, sitting in a dark, quiet room with no strong smells, actively feeling the textures in the world around you, down to the clothes you’re wearing and the feeling of fabric on your fingernails.
 Or even sitting in that same dark, quiet room with cotton pajamas on, carefully opening & closing different bottles of essential oil.
 The idea is to distract your mind from the anxiety and refocus it on more productive, or even just less destructive behaviors.
+I’ve read about this as a unique type of meditation, and as someone who deals with a racing mind most every day, I found this to be a good introduction to meditation without the frustration.

 You absolutely must find the root cause of your histamine intolerance.
 If you don’t immediately know or find out, first start by changing your diet and then go down the list of root causes of histamine intolerance, starting with the most common: mold exposure.
 But while you’re on your direct healing journey, you can also treat any lingering symptoms by supporting your body:

 - Cook!
 It can be meditative to chop veggies, but it’s also a beautiful thing to take control over what goes into your body.
+Try to buy organic whenever possible, but food and mindset are truly your biggest tools when healing with a chronic illness.

 - Try some “alternative” healing options, such as a castor oil pack, an epsom salt bath, or even just a good cry.
 It’s been proven that stress-related hormones are released in your tears, having a cathartic effect on a cellular level.